cainseriph/IMDB-Qualitative-Data-Analysis/README.md

 This project includes several analyses and visualizations to explore different aspects of the Media Spectrum:

-1. **Release Trends with Surge Period Highlight** Analyzes release trends over the years.
+1. **Release Trends with Surge Period Highlight** Analyzes release trends over the years based on genres.

 2. **Number of Releases by Genre**
 Compares the number of title releases across genres.

-3. **Top 10 Studios by production Success**
+3. **Top 10 Studios by production Success** --WIP further data needed Identifies leading production studios based on the total earnings.

-Identifies leading developers based on the total price of their games across all platforms.
+4. **Top 10 Genres by Production Saturation** Highlights which genres see the most production.

-4. **Top 10 Genres by Recommendation Percentage** Highlights genres with the highest percentage of recommendations from reviewers and critics.
+5. **Top 10 Titles with Highest Rating**

-5. **Top 10 Titles with High Recommendations, taking both rating and voting in account** Showcases titles with the highest significant number of recommendations.
+Showcases titles with the highest ratings.

-6. **Top 10 Titles by Number of Recommendations** Focuses on games that are highly recommended by players and critics, regardless of their play frequency.
+6. **Top 10 Titles by Number of Votes**

-7. **Top 5 Languages Featuring the Titles**
+Focuses on Titles that are highly recommended by vote count.

-Displays languages with the most titles, indicating key markets for media distribution.
+7. **Top 5 Languages Featured by Titles** --WIP further data needed Displays languages with the most titles, indicating key markets for media distribution.

 ## Contributing